 The way you learn to write essays in school means you start with introductory text, followed by background, then arguments and finally the conclusion.
 When you’re online, you already have some of this background and context as you’ve already done a search to find the content you’re looking for.
 This means we should think about presenting information in a different order.

 We wanted to know that the course was useful to writers.
 Asking for feedback from attendees meant I could tweak the structure and slides.
-Looking at the content that was produced for GOV.UK was also a good way to check writers were using the style guide.
+Looking at the content that was created for GOV.UK was also a good way to check writers were using the content style guide.

 Some of the feedback included:

 I did find the session really useful in considering how to style and structure communication, to ensure that the general public understand and find information simple to read.

 'The most useful thing is that it makes you truly think about the content we publish – it makes you think: is this fit for purpose?

 I found it most interesting and informative, as well as being well delivered!
 I am a great believer in change, but only if it improves the situation and never if it is only change for change sake (to many in my area see forced unconsidered change as a means of advancement and not as an improvement tool!).